hasan-ston/web-scalability-notes/chp5_DataLayer.md

 **Better approach: Mapping table**

-Keep all shard mappings in a separate database that acts as the source of truth.
+Keep all shard mappings in a separate database that acts as the source.

 Can deploy a MySQL master server for the mapping table and replicate that data to all shards.
 This way, adding shards only requires updating the mapping table, not rehashing everything.